CreatorWorkflowsNow/creatorworkflowsnow.github.io/labs/telework-201_vancouver/03-Smarter-Forms/1-Playbook.md

 ---
 title: "Add a playbook"
 sidebar_label: "1.
 Add a playbook"
-hide_table_of_contents: true
+hide_table_of_contents: false
 ---
-# Workspace – adding a playbook to the record page view
+# Adding a playbook to the workspace

-Amandas team is growing and her workspace that she uses to manage and report on telework cases is now used by more members of her direct reports.
-She has noticed some of them aren't always >aware of what to validate on the requests and Amanda would like a way for anyone who views the Telework Cases to be guided through what to look for and validate ensuring the process is followed >and all cases are treated equally.
+Amandas team is growing and the workspace that she uses to manage and report on telework cases is now used by more of her direct reports.
+She has noticed some of the direct reports aren't always aware of what to validate on the requests and Amanda would like a way for anyone who views the Telework Cases to be guided through what to look for, ensure the process is followed and all cases are treated equally.

 The solution for this is to implement a playbook into the workspace.